SafeHome.org may receive compensation from some providers listed on this page. Learn More

 When it gets down to brass tacks, we find ourselves recommending ADT so frequently due to its monitoring service.
 It’s simply the best professionally monitored home security system around.
 We’d love to give the crown to a different provider since that would push the industry forward, but so far ADT outpaces all of its competitors by a lot.

 Since it offers the best monitoring around, you may think ADT’s prices are going to be really high.
 They used to be, that’s for sure.
 When we tested the system before the most recent one, we paid over $60 per month for monitoring.
 It wasn’t a small system, but still!
-ADT now offers the same monitoring for way less, starting at $29.99.
+ADT now offers the same monitoring for way less, starting at $34.99.
 That’s less than Vivint for monitoring.
-ADT also simplified its plan options, with just two plans to choose from.
+ADT also simplified its plan options, with just three plans to choose from.
 Below is a quick overview.

-30-day cloud storage for video clips
+30-day cloud storage for video clips | No | No | Yes |

 It may be obvious, but ADT’s home automation integrations work the best with the Google Home smart platform.
 The entire Google Nest lineup of security cameras fully integrates with the Google Home app and other Google Home devices.
 We leveraged that complete integration in our home with Google Nest’s facial-recognition feature to automatically turn on the lights in our living room when it sees one of us in the doorbell camera.
 That lets us come home to a well-lit house while keeping our lights from turning on every time our doorbell sees something.